Accessibility Statement for Library Website

 Preparation of this accessibility statement

-This website was last tested on in February 2020.
-The test was carried out by the Library Systems Team.
+This website was last tested in February 2020 by the Library Systems Team.
 There have been no changes to the website layout since the test.

 A selection of representative sample pages from this site were tested using a combination of the Accessibility Insights tool and Google Chrome Lighthouse Accessibility report.